-While some people may feel embarrassed or even angry when given a diagnosis of PTSD and try to hide it, it’s not something that makes the individual weaker in any sense.
-Understanding how it can develop is a crucial factor in coming to terms with a diagnosis and can help the individual begin healing.
-We’re going to take a deeper look at just what PTSD is, its causes and symptoms, and how you can get treatment to help minimize its effect on your life.
+While some people may feel embarrassed or even angry when diagnosed with PTSD and try to hide it, it’s not something that weakens the individual.
+Understanding how it can develop is crucial in coming to terms with a diagnosis and can help the individual begin healing.
+We’ll take a deeper look at just what PTSD is, its causes and symptoms, and how you can get treatment to help minimize its effect on your life.

 What is PTSD?

-PTSD is a psychiatric disorder that can develop in people that have undergone stressful or traumatic events or, in some cases, simply witnessed them.
-It can develop after exposure to many different potentially traumatic events, from natural disasters to severe auto accidents, war, sexual assault, terrorist attacks, or mass shootings.
+PTSD is a psychiatric disorder that can develop in people who have undergone stressful or traumatic events or witnessed them in some cases.
+It can develop after exposure to various potentially traumatic events, from natural disasters to severe auto accidents, war, sexual assault, terrorist attacks, or mass shootings.
 Because PTSD is so common in those returning from war, it has been known as combat fatigue and shell shock.

-In general, those living with PTSD will have intensely disturbing feelings and thoughts related to their trauma, for a long time after the trauma ends, in some cases continuing for many years.
+In general, those living with PTSD will have intensely disturbing feelings and thoughts about their trauma for a long time after it ends, sometimes continuing for many years.
 Individuals with PTSD may experience other mental health challenges following the traumatic event, such as emotional instability, estrangement, or detachment from others.

 What are the causes of PTSD?

 One of the most significant causes leading to the development of PTSD is war.
 According to the National Center for PTSD, it’s estimated that about 15 percent of Vietnam War veterans and 12 percent of Gulf War veterans have PTSD.
 Other common causes of PTSD include:

 - The sudden or violent death of a loved one